 Holding on to what feels familiar is another reason that character defects remain strong and active, even though it is causing internal and external pain and damage.
 Taking an inventory about positive character assets, and then slowly pausing, and reacting from the asset, is another way that someone can continue building both relapse and recovery skills.
 Just as all people have personal character defects, they also have assets that can be used as powerful tools.
 Even though these assets may feel strange to use at first, especially when they’ve gone unrecognized or unused for a long time.

 Character assets are as powerful as character defects are damaging.
-Learning to hold on to the assets can be learned, so don’t give up, and give yourself the time and patient that it requires, and accept the support that helps this life-changer!
+Learning to hold on to the assets can be learned, so don’t give up, and give yourself the time and patience that it requires, and accept the support that helps this life-changer!